 Premature ejaculation can occur at almost any time, although it’s more likely to happen whenever you’re interacting with a new partner.
-It’s one of the most common penile ailments that you could suffer from as a male, and it’s probably going to affect every single man on this planet at some point in their lives.
+It’s one of the most common penile ailments that you could suffer from as a male, and it’s probably going to affect every single man on this planet at some point in their lives, according to reputable statistics.

 How Is Premature Ejaculation Caused?